 Intranet essential #6: Information about different locations

 Most organizations have more than one location, and having key information about each is very useful.
 Content should not only be geared towards employees based in that location, but also to those who are traveling to it.
-It’s likely this will be some of the most visited content on your intranet!
+It’s likely this will be some of the most visited content on your employee intranet!

 Typical location intranet content includes: